-Although it can be a very difficult time, but with the benefits engineering has to offer in a career, seems to be worth all of the work.
+Although it can be a very difficult time, the benefits engineering has to offer in a career, seems to be worth all of the work.
 You should be proud of everything you have achieved so far, with an engineering career ahead of you, there are so many more achievements to look forward to.
 Your degree is something that will back the skills you will have mentioned on your CV and your experience at university is a great thing to talk about in interviews, especially if you don’t have much work experience.
 Typically, companies offering graduate schemes will be aware of any industry and knowledge gaps you may potentially have.
 This is where their training comes in.

 Employers are seeing the huge benefits that hiring graduates has on the business and the teams within.
 Training schemes may allow you to feel more comfortable accepting a new job and keeps they try and keep you full of motivation to learn whilst you are at work.
 Take full advantage of these learning periods and really explore what they have to offer, you’ll enjoy the probation time in your job a lot more with an open mind.
 Explore all of the benefits your workplace may provide.
 Take a bit of initiative and if you feel like you would benefit from a programme they offer, just ask!

 The key to engineering is to keep innovating and producing new ideas at a good speed.
+Without it, nothing new would be developed and things would start to become out-of-date.
 Businesses need all kinds of workers, from all stages of life, to lead a successful work environment.
 You should understand that as a graduate your ideas and opinions are valued just as much as anyone else’s.
 New ideas bring new successes to any business, don’t be afraid to share the ideas you have.

-You have less responsibility
+You may have less responsibility to begin with

 Benefits of your industry

-Engineering opens so many doors and as a graduate you can often wonder if you made the right career choice.
+Engineering can open so many doors and as a graduate you can often wonder if you made the right career choice.
 However, engineers have a list of never-ending options.
 You could go into design or research elements or even push on with further education, engineers can do anything they believe to be possible, it will always be a very exciting industry and the opportunities are endless.
 Not to mention the shortage of qualified engineers.
 You can become a chartered professional and the job opportunities are just as plenty.
 As well as the jobs, the location opportunities are not restricted, engineers are needed all the time and everywhere.
 Every day will be different and the work you do, no matter what sector you chose will be both challenging and rewarding.
 You may even decide to explore multiple sectors to find the one for you, you have that opportunity!
 A huge bonus to an engineering career is the financial aspect– if that’s what you’re after in a job, engineering staff are often very well paid.

 University is a very popular choice with young people, however it’s not the only choice anymore.
 When applying for a graduate scheme, you may be in competition with some very strong applicants.
 It’s a field with so much passion built around it and the community are very open to inviting people in.
 You need to understand the benefits you will have on this community one day, if not already.
 You are needed by employers as well as highly desired.
 They want graduates to come in and show them what you’ve got.
 Fight for your position and show them why you decided to be an engineer.